Maximal Inequalities and Some Applications: Some General Principles

 Now we can integrate both sides with respect to $df(\lambda)$ and get

 on the left, and $X(f(A_\infty)-f(0))$ on the right.
 Thus,

 \end{proof}

-We will finally apply Lemma~\ref{gen-31} to derive the John--Nirenberg inequality for BMO martingales.
-Recall that a martingale $(X_t,\Fscr_t)_{t\geq 0}$, which is $L^2$-bounded, i.e.\ $\sup_{t>0} \Ee[X_t^2] < \infty$, and has continuous paths, is of \emph{class BMO} (\emph{bounded mean oscillation}), if there exists a constant $c>0$ such that
+We will finally apply Lemma~\ref{gen-31} to derive the John--Nirenberg inequality for $\mathrm{BMO}$ martingales.
+For details on martingales we refer to the following Chapter~\ref{mar}.
+A martingale $(X_t,\Fscr_t)_{t\geq 0}$, which is $L^2$-bounded, i.e.\ $\sup_{t>0} \Ee[X_t^2] < \infty$, and has continuous paths, is of \emph{class $\mathrm{BMO}$} (\emph{bounded mean oscillation}), if there exists a constant $c>0$ such that

 We define the norm $\|X\|_{\mathrm{BMO}}$ as the infimum of all constants $c$ in \eqref{gen-e36}.